So, you’ve just been summoned for jury duty – now what?

 The Marc Fisher Zala is a timeless and versatile pump that’s elevated by a structural block heel

-Additionally, if your legs are showing, you should wear a pantyhose that matches your skin tone.
+Additionally, if your legs show, you should wear a pantyhose matching your skin tone.

 You can wear accessories; however, they should be simple.
 For earrings, small gold or silver hoops or studs will work.